FlxVctr/RADICES/README.md

 - If you get an error saying "lookup_users() got an unexpected keyword argument", you likely have the wrong version of tweepy installed.
 Either update your tweepy package or use pipenv to create a virtual environment and install all the packages you need.
 - If at some point an error is encountered: There is a -r (restart with latest seeds) option to resume collection after interrupting the crawler with `control-c`.
 This is also handy in case you need to reboot your machine. **Note that you will still have to define the other parameters as you did when you started the collection the first time.**

-## Analysis (e.g. with Gephi)
+## Analysis (with Gephi)

-It is possible to import the data into Gephi via the MySQL connector.
+It is possible to import the data into tools like Gephi via a MySQL connector.
 However, Gephi apparently supports only MySQL 5 at the time of writing.

-To do so, it is helpful to use `create_node_view.sql` and `create_dense_result.sql` to create views for Gephi to import.
+To do so, it is helpful to use [`create_node_view.sql`](https://github.com/FlxVctr/RADICES/blob/master/create_node_view.sql) and [`create_dense_result.sql`](https://github.com/FlxVctr/RADICES/blob/master/create_dense_result.sql) to create views for Gephi to import.

-Then you can import the results into Gephi via the menu item **File -> Import Database -> Edge List**, using your database credentials and
+Then you can import the results, in the case of Gephi via the menu item **File -> Import Database -> Edge List**, using your database credentials and

 * `SELECT * FROM nodes` as the "Node Query"
 * `SELECT * FROM result` as the "Edge Query" if you want to analyse the walked edges only (as done in the German Twittersphere paper)